 - It isn’t yet approved by any authority.

-- It’s advised not to use it if having oral sex due to the risk of transference to you partner.
+- It’s advised not to use it if having oral sex due to the risk of transference to

 - It’s not a cure – you’ll have to use it each time you have sex.